Black-and-tan faction: History

 In the early years of the Reconstruction era, newly enfranchised Southern blacks in states including Mississippi enthusiastically threw overwhelming support to the Republican Party, which spearheaded the cause of ensuring their civil rights.
-They unified with a minority of racially tolerant Southern whites to form "black and tan" clubs.McBride, Earnest (2006).
-Black and Tan Party Rule in Mississippi.
-Lest We Forget.
-Retrieved February 16, 2022.
+They unified with a minority of racially tolerant Southern whites to form "black and tan" clubs.
 Within state GOPs, they clashed with scalawags, native-born Whiggish Southern whites who generally placed greater emphasis on business interests and economic expansion than safeguarding the newly secured rights of freedmen.

 During Reconstruction, efforts by black-and-tan Republicans in favor of racial equality drew violence from Democratic white supremacists including the Ku Klux Klan, who resorted to violence against the early civil rights activists.
 Families of Southern Republicans, both black and white, were harassed by Democratic whites.
 The increasing decline of Southern Republicanism brought about by the rise of Jim Crow led many white Republicans to view abandoning civil rights advocacy as the only means of maintaining significant party influence in the region, contributing to the rise of the lily-white movement which would clash with black-and-tans for decades to come.

 The black-and-tan faction was biracial.
 It sought to include most African-American voters within the party.
 They often took a prominent part in the national conventions of the Republican Party.
 One reason for the continuance of the black-and-tan faction was its effect in holding the African-American Republican vote in northern states.
 The black-and-tans predominated in counties with a large black population, the whites in these counties being usually Democrats.
 The lily-whites were mostly found in the counties where fewer blacks lived.

 Factionalism in Southern GOP politics between the black-and-tans and the lily-whites flared up in 1928.
 Among the black-and-tans, Mississippi leader Perry Wilbon Howard II advocated a nomination of conservative isolationist Hamilton Fish III for vice president on the Republican ticket to maintain GOP popularity among black voters.